Support

 Is Flow Keyboard free?

-Flow Keyboard offers a free trial with full access for the first month — no limits.
+Flow Keyboard offers a 7-day free trial with full Pro access — no limits.
 After the trial, choose Plus (from $2.50/month) for 12,000 words/week, or Pro (from $8.33/month) for unlimited usage.
 Without a subscription, a free quota is still provided so you can continue using basic features.
 See our pricing page for details.

 How is Flow different from Apple Dictation?